pengan1987/intro-to-demoscene/12-culture-heritage.md

 By reconceptualizing UNESCO's interpretation of "intangible heritage," we have, in part, explained the reasons why digital cultural phenomena, such as demoscene, which make extensive use of computer technology, have become intangible heritage.
 The German application, which is the most publicly available, explains in more detail how the demoscene meets UNESCO's requirements for an ICH.

 ## Overview of the German application file
-The application file for Germany, which is publicly available on the Art-of-Coding website, begins with a description of how to categorize the cultural heritage of the items under application, which is required for applications by UNESCO in Germany, using five keyword groups to summarize the characteristics of the cultural activities included in the application.
+The [Germany application file](http://demoscene-the-art-of-coding.net/wp-content/uploads/2020/01/AoC_German_appliaction_Oct2019_pub.pdf), which is publicly available on the Art-of-Coding website, begins with a description of how to categorize the cultural heritage of the items under application, which is required for applications by UNESCO in Germany, using five keyword groups to summarize the characteristics of the cultural activities included in the application.

 > Section A) verbally passed on traditions and expressions
 > [keywords]: own technical vocabulary, own idiom with specialized terminology, English is lingua franca